BZoennchen/supercollider-book/chapters/supercollider/ugens.md

 >Tracks the peak amplitude of a signal.

-I had a hard time to understand whats going on here, especially how one should deal with the arguments ``attackTime`` and ``releaseTime``.
+I had a hard time to understand what is going on here, especially how one should deal with the arguments ``attackTime`` and ``releaseTime``.
 Why is this ``UGen`` even helpful?
 Isn't the amplitude of a signal $y(t)$ defined by $|y(t)|$?